DUI Penalties DUI / OVI Defense Lawyers in Ohio

 • Plates / Interlock: Required

-• Forfeiture: Mandatory forfeiture of vehicle if registered to defendant
+• Forfeiture: Mandatory forfeiture of the vehicle if registered to the defendant

 If Convicted of a First OVI, Is Jail Automatic?

 So if I am convicted of my first OVI is jail automatic?
-Possibly...but an experienced attorney can help you avoid jail after OVI charges.
+Possibly.
+An experienced lawyer can help you avoid jail after OVI charges.

 Can an OVI Defense Lawyer Help Reduce the Penalties?